hanfel-dovned/page/README.md

+# %page

-On October 20, I offered a bounty ([text](https://hatryx-lastud.tlon.network/newsletter/the-truth-about-all-crucial-things-is-presented-between-the-lines), [video](https://www.youtube.com/watch?v=Ud-FZEUtC5M&feature=youtu.be)) for an Urbit app that could serve any arbitrary HTML to the normie web.
+> On October 20, I offered a bounty ([text](https://hatryx-lastud.tlon.network/newsletter/the-truth-about-all-crucial-things-is-presented-between-the-lines), [video](https://www.youtube.com/watch?v=Ud-FZEUtC5M&feature=youtu.be)) for an Urbit app that could serve any arbitrary HTML to the normie web.

-I said we'd move fast, no bureaucracy.
+> I said we'd move fast, no bureaucracy.

-On October 21, I received a DM from ~hanfel-dovned.
+> On October 21, I received a DM from ~hanfel-dovned.

-The app was built.
+> The app was built.

-(Soon) Get the %page app at ~dister-hatryx-lastud/page.
+I built %page for Justin Murphy a few years ago for a bounty.
+Since then it's become probably the most useful Urbit app I have installed.
+I recently updated it for file uploads too.
+You can install it for yourself from ~ridlyd.